May 31st

 It is all in the attitude!

 When material possessions are lost for any reason, if one doesn't lament about it and instead thinks that it was not meant to be his anymore, he gains more than he loses (in the form of virtues)!
-On the contrary, even if one gives generous charities but is emotionally attached to the object, then his act of giving is futile.
-Hence, attitude is what defines everything and every action in this world.
+On the contrary, even if one gives generous amounts to charity but is emotionally attached to the object, his act of giving becomes futile.
+Hence, attitude is what defines everything in the world.

 pada vigrahaH: